1178 Broadway -- Burlingame, California 94010

 Located in Sigolsheim, they have a number of grand cru sites in their portfolio, including Brand, Mambourg, Marckrain and Sonnenglanz.
 The estate has vineyards in 8 villages near Sigolsheim.

-We have a sensational 2005 Muscat.
+We had a sensational 2005 Muscat.
 Now, in terms of California wines, 2005 is getting old and tired.
 In terms of Domaine Stirn, the wine is young and fresh, with amazingly intense fragrances and Muscat flavors.
 You can just about taste the fresh fruit in this wine.
 It's also rather dry, so opening a bottle on a hot day is a most sensible idea.
 The vineyard is located in Turckheim and the vines are old, some planted in 1958 and others in 1962.
 It's entirely Muscat Ottonel which Fabien explains is best on good soils.
 "The vintage makes the Ottonel."

 I find old label art to be really interesting.
 Here are some bottles made decades ago.